tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 ReadSharedMemory(_order_, _block_, _byteIndex_, _elementSize_)

-1. Let _Ws_ be the list of events such that this ReadSharedMemory event reads-from.
+1. Let _Ws_ be the list of events that this ReadSharedMemory event reads-from.
 1. Let _v_ be 0.
 1. For _b_ from 0 to _elementSize_-1:
   1. Let _W<sub>b</sub>_ be the <em>b</em>th event in _Ws_.